mvolkmann/blog/src/htmx.md

 ### Polling

-Htmx can send a request at regular intervals in order to implement "polling".
+Polling is a way to repeatedly update the UI using server data.
+One approach is to send requests at regular intervals, referred to as "fixed rate polling".
+Another approach is to send a single request and then send another after the HTML response from this request is "loaded", referred to as "load polling".

-See the working example project at {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/polling", "polling" %}.
+See the working example of fixed rate polling at {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/polling", "polling" %}.